bsstahl/CognitiveInheritance/Posts/Feature-Flags-Do-Not-Roll-Your-Own.md

 - Development

 ---
+In my {PostLink:consider-quality-before-cost|previous post}, I discussed situations where we tend to overvalue visible costs and undervalue more hidden costs.
+One example of this dynamic is the tendency to want to roll-your-own feature-flagging system.

 Feature flags are a powerful tool for controlling the availability and behavior of features in your software.
 They allow you to turn features on or off at runtime, without deploying new code, and target specific segments of users with different variations of your features.
 This enables you to experiment, test, and release features faster and safer than ever before.

 But feature flags are not something you should implement yourself.
 Rolling your own feature flags may seem like a simple and cost-effective solution, but it comes with many hidden pitfalls and risks that can undermine your software quality, performance, security, and maintainability.
 Ultimately, rolling your own feature flag system may end up costing you much more than using an existing product.